nishalsach/nishalsach.github.io/README.md

-# Readme

-To do:
+# To do

-- Fix the heading sizes oh header and body
+- Fix the heading sizes of header and body
-- Improve responsive-ness of site
+- Improve responsiveness of site by setting some sort of min-width on text
 - Auto-update publictions from markdown
 - Host paper PDFs on my site and render them